pubnub/objective-c/README.md

 * Consolidated instance method namesv

 ## Setup and Hello World
-To setup and get started immediately with a Hello World demo, check out our (offical docs page)[http://www.pubnub.com/docs/ios-objective-c/pubnub-objective-c-sdk-v4].
+To setup and get started immediately with a Hello World demo, check out our [offical docs page](http://www.pubnub.com/docs/ios-objective-c/pubnub-objective-c-sdk-v4).

 ## Migrating from 3.x